transcend-information/Linux-SMART-Command/README.md

     show specific information of the device by option
     - Options:
       - -all: list all information of the device
-      - -id: list id table information of the device
+      - -id: get id table information of the device
-      - -smart: list S.M.A.R.T table information of the device
+      - -smart: get S.M.A.R.T table information of the device
-      - -health: list the health information of the device
+      - -health: get the health information of the device
       - -license: display the End User License Agreement and Statement
       - -v: display the application version